18F/unit-testing-node/_pages/testing-component-integration.md

 [19:23:54] Finished 'test' after
 ```

-Now that you're all finished, compare your solutions to the code in
+Now that you're finished, compare your solutions to the code in
 [`solutions/06-integration/scripts/slack-github-issues.js`]({{ site.baseurl }}/solutions/06-integration/scripts/slack-github-issues.js)
 [`solutions/06-integration/test/integration-test.js`]({{ site.baseurl }}/solutions/06-integration/test/integration-test.js).

-At this point, you may wish to `git commit` your work to your local repo.
+At this point, `git commit` your work to your local repo.
+After doing so, try
-After doing so, try copying the `integration-test.js` file from
+copying the `integration-test.js` file from `solutions/06-integration/test`
-`solutions/06-integration/test` into `exercises/test` to see if your
+into `exercises/test` to see if your implementation passes.
+If a test case
-implementation passes.
-If a test case fails, review the section of this
+fails, review the section of this chapter pertaining to the failing test case,
-chapter pertaining to the failing test case, then try to update your code to
-make the test pass.
+then try to update your code to make the test pass.